 Hi!
 I’m Kate!
 I’m a high school science & math teacher turned stay at home mom to three kids.
 I love coffee, music, cooking, gardening, and the great outdoors.
 And of course, my family!
-Our oldest, The Bookworm is 11.
-He’s in sixth grade, loves being in band and chorus, and he takes piano lessons once a week.
-Monkey is 7, in second grade, has a big imagination, and loves to read and write comics.
+Our oldest, The Bookworm is 12.
+He’s in seventh grade, loves being in band and chorus, and he takes piano lessons once a week.
+Monkey is 8, in third grade, has a big imagination, and loves to read and write comics.
 Then there’s Lady Bug.
-She’s 5 and small for her age, but has big hugs and always keeps her older brothers in line.
+She’s 6, in Kindergarten, and is small for her age, but she always has big hugs and keeps her older brothers in line.
 All three are also in soccer, so lately I seem to live in my car more than I do at home.

 After high school, I began my long journey through college; it’s where I met Hubs!
 We both majored in Environmental Science.
 When we were juniors in college, we found out we were having a baby boy!
 Even as new parents, we chugged through school and continued on to graduate school.
 Two Masters degrees, three kids, and four moves later, we bought a house.
 It sits on a little over 1.6 acres, and is at least a 30 minute drive from the closest town.